Rajoooooo/Salesforce-Capstone/README.md

 In Step 3, I chose to share records owned by members of Roles > Travel Agent Role.
 In Step 4, I specified the target users to share with as Roles > Tour Guide Role.
 Then in Step 5, I set the access level to Read Only, ensuring that Tour Guides can view the customer records but not edit them.

 Finally, I clicked Save to activate the sharing rule, allowing secure and role-based access to Customer Info records.

+## Milestone 27 -Test Classes

+To ensure the correct functioning of the BookingTrigger and BookingTriggerHandler logic, I created a dedicated test class called BookingTriggerTest.
+This test class verifies that when a new booking is inserted, related records for payment and booking guests are automatically created with the correct values.
+The test not only validates automation logic but also ensures Apex code coverage required for deployment.

+I began by logging into Salesforce with administrative privileges.
+From the top-right gear icon, I accessed Setup, then launched the Developer Console.
+Inside the console, I clicked on File > New > Apex Class and named it BookingTriggerTest.

+In the test method, I first inserted a sample Customer_Info__c record with test data, including the Date of Birth, which was a required field.
+Then I created and inserted a Travel_Package__c record, making sure to fill all mandatory fields such as Country__c, Price_Per_Person__c, Duration_in_Days__c, and Places_Covered__c.

+Next, I created a Booking__c record.
+I populated important fields like Number_of_Travelers__c, Booking_Status__c, and linked it to the travel package and customer created earlier.
+I also ensured the Booking_Date__c field was filled to avoid validation errors.

+After inserting the booking inside a Test.startTest() and Test.stopTest() block, the trigger logic fired.
+To confirm that the trigger and handler performed as expected, I queried for the related Payment__c record and asserted that it was created with a default status of "Pending".
+I also validated that the correct number of Booking_Guest__c records (three, in this case) were generated and named appropriately (e.g., "Guest 1").

+This test ensures the booking automation logic functions correctly and provides sufficient code coverage for deployment readiness.
+Once the test was saved, I ran it and confirmed that it passed without errors.